 This is a fair point, but its importance must not be overstated.
-Suffering is a problem for Christian apologetics, the subject of this book, primarily because it is held to demonstrate the logical incoherence of Christianity.
+Suffering is a problem for Christian apologetics, primarily because it is held to demonstrate the logical incoherence of Christianity.
 The shape of our discussion of the problem of suffering is thus a response to this agenda, set by critics of the Christian faith.

 The problem raised for the apologist by the existence of evil or suffering is usually stated in terms of three propositions:

 c.
 There is suffering and evil in the world.